sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1800 - jsonlogic.md

 Sensible supports both built-in and extended JsonLogic operators:

 - For information about built-in JsonLogic operators, see the [documentation](https://jsonlogic.com/operations.html).
-- Sensible supports extended operations in the [Json Logic Engine](https://jessemitchell.me/json-logic-engine/).
+- Sensible supports extended operations available in the [Json Logic Engine](https://jessemitchell.me/json-logic-engine/).
 For more information, see the [documentation](https://jessemitchell.me/json-logic-engine/docs/math).
 For example, this engine includes the following extended operations:
   - Array operations: `"length"`, `"get"`.
   - Miscellaneous operations: `"preserve"`, `"keys"`.
   - Higher Order Operations: `"every"`, `"eachKey"`